Nobel win for Swede who unlocked secrets of Neanderthal DNA

 Paabo said they discovered during the pandemic that “the greatest risk factor to become severely ill and even die when you’re infected with the virus has come over to modern people from Neanderthals.
 So we and others are now intensely studying the Neanderthal version versus the protective modern version to try to understand what the functional difference would be.”

-Paabo’s father, Sune Bergstrom, won the Nobel prize in medicine in 1982, the eighth time the son or daughter of a Nobel laureate also won a Nobel Prize.

-The medicine prize kicked off a week of Nobel Prize announcements.
-It continues Tuesday with the physics prize, chemistry on Wednesday and literature on Thursday.
+Nobel Prize announcements continue Tuesday with the physics prize, chemistry on Wednesday and literature on Thursday.
 The Nobel Peace Prize will be announced Friday and the economics award on Oct.
 10.

 Last year’s medicine recipients were David Julius and Ardem Patapoutian for their discoveries into how the human body perceives temperature and touch.